dataflowg/dataflowg.github.io/_posts/2020-3-8-Convert-To-LabVIEW-NXG-Part-1.md

 The process of fixing the conversion errors was slow to start, as I was still learning what LabVIEW NXG 4.0 was and wasn't capable of.
 Drag and drop?
 Nope.
 Dynamic events from control references?
 Nope.
 Execution systems?
 Nope.

 Then came the more subtle differences I wasn't expecting.
-Unbundle caption text from a control reference?
+Unbundle label text from a control reference?
 That needs two property nodes now.
 Bundle a cluster element on a class wire?
 That needs three property nodes.
-Why is the knob control bounding box so much bigger than the graphic?
+Why is the knob control bounding box so much bigger than the knob itself?
 Hang on, no *Value* property!?
 What was going on?

 ## All References Are Equal, But Some References Are More Equal Than Others